 Gloves and goggles are routing must-haves before starting any new projects.
 Gloves protect your hands from accidental cuts.
 Moreover, Goggles and face masks are essential if you do not want to breathe in wood or plastic particles.
 Also, put on a pair of earmuffs, and you’ll be safe and sound!

 Softwood, rubber, and Plexiglass are excellent materials for handheld routers like Dremel.
 However, before you start any new project, let’s go through the basics.
 Always remember you should work on materials that are easy to root.

 Therefore, you don’t need to worry while working with softwoods such as carbon, chipboard, fiberboard, laminates, plastics, Plexiglass, plywood, and rubber.
 With reduced speed, you can also apply Dremel handheld router bits on hard wheels.

 There are different kinds of routes that depend entirely on task types.
 If you are new to this field, you should learn one or two routing types and master them first.

-For example, you can practice basic inlays on wooden tables, beds, boards, or in your kitchen countertops.
+For example, you can practice basic inlays on wooden tables, beds, boards, or kitchen countertops.
 Also, you can learn to make a circular groove.
 It is also called “Cove”.
 In my opinion, this is the simplest way to create attractive edges to a flat surface.

 4. Take the right router bit